All Episodes

 And what I mean by that is this.

-There isn't anyone on Capitol Hill.
+There isn't anyone, there isn't anyone in government, there isn't anyone on Capitol Hill.

-There isn't anybody in the drive-by media who wants to be the person who will be recorded in history, and thus always known in history, and forever attacked in the media.
+There isn't anybody in the drive-by media who wants to be the person who will be recorded in history and thus always known in history and forever attacked in the media.

-No one wants to be the one who denied the first African American president his agenda or his choices.
+No one wants to be the one who denied the first African-American president his agenda or his choices.

-John Roberts, I think, pretty much said look, I'm not going to sit here and be the guy that presides over a decision here that denies the first African, well, the president.
+John Roberts, I think, pretty much said, Look, I'm not going to sit here and be the guy that presides over a decision here that denies the first African, well, the president.

-He didn't say first African, the president, uh, such a major, major piece of legislation that was duly passed by the elected representatives of the people.
+He didn't say first African, the president, such a major, major piece of legislation that was duly passed by the elected representatives of the people.

 He didn't want to go anywhere near it.